VS Code extension

 Accessing results

-The above script is like any other valid one for running locally, except for two environment variables with a special interpretation that get defined at the end:
+The above script is like any other valid one for running locally, except for the use of two special environment variables at the end:

-• RESULTS: an environment that accepts a json string (using for example JSON.json or JSON3.write).
-Values of that string are displayed in the in the logs accessible from the Actions menu associated with each job found in the Job List section.
+• RESULTS: set to a JSON string (e.g. using JSON3.write).
+Values are displayed in the logs accessible from the Actions menu for each job in the Job List section.

-• RESULTS_FILE: a string path to a file containing the desired results.
-This results file is also accessible from the JuliaHub menu in the VSCode extension (Actions > Download results).
-The results file can also be downloaded on the online platform under the Compute > Job List section.
+• RESULTS_FILE: set to a file path containing results.
+This file is accessible from the JuliaHub menu in the VSCode extension (Actions > Download results) and on the online platform under Compute > Job List.

 path_results = "$(@__DIR__)/results"